dannutiee/taskeeny/README.md

 - Hashtags cannot be deleted outright.
 - A hashtag/category is automatically removed if there are no tasks associated with it on the board.
 - Hashtags can be disabled when not in use.
+- Color of hashtag can be change from edit task view.
+User can change the color by clicking on hashtag and choosing the color from palette displayed on popup.
+User can provide custom hex color value.

 ### Task Deletion: